Kacperkur/SafeNest/UserResearch.md

 ## Team Action (if any):
 + Prioritize features in the app that cater to users with pets, such as a "Pet-Friendly" filter, pet deposit/fees details, nearby pet services, and parks.

+Observation 3:

+Observation Statement:

+Our users tend to have good income levels and solid credit scores, which play a crucial role in their rental decisions.

+Supporting Data:

+User demographic data from financial surveys and profile information shows that 75% of users have an income above the median range for their area, and 80% report a credit score of 700 or higher.
+These users are typically approved for higher-end rental properties and prefer options that match their financial status.